 Speeding 18-wheelers in Texas can cause wrecks that results in massive damage and horrific personal injuries.
-Since commercial drivers are held to a higher standard (and often have considerably higher insurance limits) than the average motorist, there is often significant compensation available to hurt semi-truck wreck victims.
+Since commercial drivers are held to a higher standard (and often have considerably higher insurance limits) than the average motorist, there is often significant compensation available to hurt truck accident victims.

 How Long Does It Take a Fully-Loaded 18-Wheeler to Stop?